acep-uaf/sw-df-untar-gcs/README.md

 ### Dependencies

 The Cloud Function's dependencies are listed in the `requirements.txt` file, and also referenced in the `setup.py` file.
-They include `apache-beam[gcp]`, `google-cloud-pubsub`, `google-cloud-storage`, and `google-cloud-bigquery` packages.
+Dependencies include:
+- `apache-beam[gcp]`
+- `google-cloud-pubsub`
+- `google-cloud-storage`
+- `google-cloud-bigquery`